dlidstrom/Sprout/Readme.md

 - Pluggable reporters (console, silent, TAP, JSON)
 - Built for F# — simple and idiomatic
   - No need for `<|` or functions wrapped in parentheses!
-  - No need for complex combination of attributes - it's just all F# code!
+  - No need for complex combinations of attributes - it's just all F# code!

 Sprout provides a clean API for structuring tests.
 There are a minimum of abstractions. `describe` blocks may be nested to any suitable depth.
 It is all